 The Funniest TV Shows to Watch on Hulu Right Now

-From classic sitcoms to modern, understated gems.
+From classic sitcoms to the very latest series.

 With all the hype surrounding Netflix and Disney+, the current kings of streaming, each with a library stocked with reliably humorous TV shows, it's easy to forget that other services have carved out a nice chunk of the sitcom market.
 Case in point: Hulu, which still offers a ton of options when you're in a funny show rut.
 To get you started, here are some classic sitcoms and underrated comedies you can and should put on your binge list.